diloper/Train-and-Deploy-YOLO-Models/README.md

-# How to Train and Deploy YOLO Models with Ultralytics (YOLO 11, YOLOv8, and YOLOv5)
+# How to Train and Deploy YOLO Models with Ultralytics (YOLO11, YOLOv8, and YOLOv5)
 Tutorials and examples showing how to train and deploy Ultralytics YOLO models.

 **Work in progress!**